Updated: Nov 15

 I was going through a transition, and I hated everything that reminded me of my old routine.

 I even hated my journal, this red chunky book with stickers and cards taped inside with washis.
 My hand-letter practice pages looked cringy and all my entries were whiny.

 I wasn’t having fun.
 And I couldn’t remember the last time writing was fun and not filled with anxiety.

 I needed to do something.

 I bought a plain black Moleskine and told myself that I was only allowed to use it to write down ideas for a new project.
-It’s a murder mystery, so it needed less unicorns stickers.
-Sleek, black, unadorned, with the exception of a tiny neon pink heart sticker in the right-hand corner.
-I no longer lugged around a journal, but I carried a Writer’s Notebook.
+It’s a murder mystery, so it needed fewer unicorn stickers.
+Sleek, black, and unadorned, with the exception of a tiny neon pink heart sticker in the right-hand corner.
+I no longer lug around a journal, but I carried a Writer’s Notebook.
 It had a purpose.
 It was working.

 I felt like I was getting back on track.

 And then teaching threw me off.
 Family things threw me off.
 We moved.
 I finally had a studio to work in, but it took months to get settled.
 Baby steps forward, huge steps back, baby steps forward.
 Every time I would get thrown off, I would have to develop a game to get me back on track.

 In Julie Cameron’s Artist’s Way, she encourages cultivating creativity with Artist Dates.
 Inspired by this idea, I have been throwing myself a party every Friday night.
 I am taking the edits from my friend and completely restructured the novel.
 I can finally understand the comments from others about how the story was interesting but the writing was cold, and at times rushed.
 I now understand why Stephen King won’t look at any edits on a manuscript until a year has passed because I am seeing everything in a new perspective.